owntone/owntone-server/README.md

     doesn't work properly on your network.

  4. Prepare a text file with a filename ending with .remote; the filename doesn't matter, only the .remote ending does.
-This file must contain two lines: the first line is the name of your iPod/iPhone/iPad, the second is the 4-digit pairing code displayed by Remote.
+This first line in the file must contain the 4-digit pairing code displayed by Remote.

-    If your iPod/iPhone/iPad is named "Foobar" and Remote gives you the pairing code 5387, the file content must be:
-    ```
-    Foobar
-    5387
-    ```

  5. Move this file somewhere in your library